rithythul/ideabook/presentation-outlines/koompi-products-info-dec-may2020.md

 ### About KOOMPI
 We is a technology company that utilizes Linux and Open Source ecosystem of software to build tools for the next generation of innovators.

+KOOMPI enable digital literacy for young people through Linux and open source softare ecosystem with afforable notebook and devices as tools for everyone to take part of the digital evolution of our time.

 ### Mission & Vision

 Our mission
-Make tools for the next generation innovators.
+Make tools for the next generation become innovators.

 Our vision
 Tools that empowers more people to become their own innovator and to help democritize our digital future.